Description of the Departmental Income Summary Reports

 12. Total Gift Income - total of all gifts received during the accounting period covered by the report.

 This section provides all of the same information as the Gift Income section described above.
 This could represent a new gift (i.e. originally recorded in the wrong account) but often represents only a minor adjustment to a previously reported gift (i.e. adding a pending match or special purpose code.)

 This section of the report will include any new pledges received or any outstanding pledges for which a current payment has been made.

 13. Donor Name and Address - the name of the individual/corporation who receives the hard credit for the pledge and who receives the gift receipt and/or acknowledgement.
 If the donor has requested this pledge be anonymous, no additional donor information will appear on the gift report.
-You may need to check the ASCEND database or contact the Office of Gift & Alumni Information Management for more details.
+You may need to check the database or contact the Office of Gift Accounting for more details.